 I think about dim sum a lot.
 Small bites of interesting and sometimes exotic (at least to us chicken breast loving Americans) tastes of sweet, savory, salty and oh so satisfying dishes.
 The problem is that my thoughts in this case, don't translate to action.
 If only I had this issue with how much I think about wine, but I digress.
 What was I thinking about?
 Wine and dim sum.
 There's a handful of reasons I haven't made dim sum a regular part of my life ranging from the long drive from the beach to San Gabriel Valley, where most of the good stuff is, to the ability to mobilize a group of friends to leave the comfort of their weekend activities to journey 45 minutes east for a good meal.
 Dim sum is after all a meal best enjoyed with a larger group to maximize the amount of dishes and tastes to be enjoyed.
 You know what they say though, if you want something enough, you just need to make it happen, so this past Sunday, dim sum and I were finally reconnected.

-The chosen restaurant was Capital Seafood in Monterey Park, where many dim sum seeking folks go for the good stuff.
+The chosen restaurant was Capital Seafood in Monterey Park (now closed, but there are other locations), where many dim sum seeking folks go for the good stuff.
 One of the good selling points of Capital Seafood is that there's no waiting in long lines for a table since they take reservations.
 They also have a pleasant, updated, bright interior with gold being the primary color seen on the walls, pillars, covered chairs and descending pyramid chandeliers.

 With tea on the table, a lazy susan ready to roll, and a Chinese foodie friend at the helm of our ordering, off we went.